oslabs-beta/GraphQuill/.github/docs/documentation.md

       * The compromise we settled on was to print the entire GraphQL schema to the output channel.
       * In the exact same method as Activating GraphQuill, this command checks if the server is already running, if not it spins it up.
       * Once the server is on, it sends a long introspection query to receive back a big-ass object with all the information about the GraphQL schema.
-      * We built iterative function that parses through that object to create a condensed GraphQL schema that appends to the GraphQuill Output Channel (gif above in [Explainations of Each Command #5](#Explainations-for-each-Command) )
+      * We built iterative function that parses through that object to create a condensed GraphQL schema that appends to the GraphQuill Output Channel (gif above in [Explanations of Each Command #5](#Explanations-for-each-Command) )